macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 84: August 25, 2018

+**Today's Progress**: #R2D84 Reading the YDKJS 3 book today and more JS practice with kata "Add Length", "Take an Arrow to the knee, Functionally" & "Are there any arrows left?" #Codewars #100DaysOfCode #Javascript

+**Thoughts:** Rank 6,210 @ Codewars

 ## Day 83: August 24, 2018

 **Today's Progress**: #R2D83 Finished Applied Visual Desing in #Freecodecamp.
 JS training with kata "Online RPG: player to qualifying stage?", "Dollars and Cents" & "Name Shuffler" #Codewars. #100DaysOfCode